mrterranova/HW-Wireframe/README.md

 # Wireframe

-This assignment requires a basic understanding of CSS and how to align boxes using basic CSS functions.
+This assignment requires a basic understanding of CSS and how to align boxes using basic CSS functions such as display: flex.

 One can view my Wireframe assignment here: https://mrterranova.github.io/HW-Wireframe/